alysivji/notes/software-engineering/clean_code.md

 - Data structures expose their data and have no meaningful functions
   - procedural code (code using data structures) makes it easy to add new functions without changing existing data structures
   - procedural code makes it hard to add new data structures because all the functions must change
-- **Law of Demeter** - a module should not know about the innards of the objects it manipulates
+- **Law of Demeter*- - a module should not know about the innards of the objects it manipulates
-- **Data Transfer Objects** (DTOs) refer to data structures that are classes with public variables and no functions
+- **Data Transfer Objects*- (DTOs) refer to data structures that are classes with public variables and no functions
   - [`collections.namedtuple`](https://docs.python.org/3/library/collections.html#collections.namedtuple) in Python
   - DTOs are first in a series of translation stages that convert raw data in a database into objects in the application code